karenyyng/ElGordo_paper1/referee_comments/referee_comments.md

 > more references on cluster merger and in particular regarding the
 > typical speed of a merger should be given.

+We agree some typical speeds will help readers make better comparisons.
 We have added the typical speeds along with some citations on the 9th line of the introduction.

 > Figure 1 is key for the understanding of the paper.
 I would suggest to